fgoepp/master-thesis/README.md

 'Feature Attribution Methods: Shapley Values on Logical Formulas and Improving Explanations by Averaging'.

-For Experiment 2 E2_ducks-in-imagenet, to replicate results an extensive training of models is necessary, but some intermediate results are already given.
+For Experiment 2 E2_ducks-in-imagenet, to replicate results an extensive training of models is necessary, but some intermediate results are given.